malcolmlett/training-instrumentation-toolkit/README.md

 2. [Visualisations](doc/visualisations.ipynb)
 3. [Train Explainer](doc/train-explainer.ipynb)

+Detailed pydocs are available within the source code.

-The above docs are all found in the `doc` folder.
-If you navigate there you will also find other experiments, and a series of notebooks that feed into blog posts.
+The above documentation notebooks all found in the `doc` folder.
+If you navigate there you will also find other experiments, including a series of notebooks that feed into blog posts.

+## License
+See the [LICENSE](./LICENSE) file for details about the license under which this code is made available.

+## Citation
+If you find this repository useful in your research, please consider giving a star :star: and a citation.
+For citation information, please see the "Cite this repository" button on the right.